Baldwin Wallace Conservatory of Music: Additional Programs

-Renowned Programs
+Programs

 Bach Festival

 The Baldwin Wallace Conservatory of Music is the home of the first Collegiate Bach Festival in the nation.
-As well, the festival carries the title of the second oldest Bach festival in America.
-The festival was founded in 1932 by music educator Albert Riemenschneider and his wife, Selma.
-The festival rotates Bach's four major works ~ the B-minor Mass, the St. John Passion, the St. Matthew Passion and the Christmas Oratorio ~ every four years in sequence.
-Since the inception of the Festival, Baldwin Wallace's vocal and instrumental students perform the major choral and orchestral works with a cast of internationally renowned vocal soloists, faculty and local professionals.
-Today, the program has become a three-day, multi-event.
+It is the nation's second-oldest Bach festival.
+It was founded in 1932 by Riemenschneider and his wife, Selma.
+The festival rotates four major Bach works—the B-minor Mass, the St. John Passion, the St. Matthew Passion, and the Christmas Oratorio—every four years in sequence.
+Since the festival's inception, Baldwin Wallace's vocal and instrumental students have performed Bach's major choral and orchestral works with a cast of vocal soloists, faculty and local professionals.
+It has become a three-day event.

-Music Theatre
+Music theatre

 In recent years, BW conservatory of music has become nationally recognized for its top tier musical theatre program.
-Under the direction of Victoria Bussert, the program has been recognized by many in the theatrical community as one of the best college education programs for musical theatre in the country, amongst the ranks of other elite programs such as the University of Michigan and Carnegie Mellon University.
+Founded by Victoria Bussert, who parted ways with the university in 2025 to found the music theater program at Oberlin Conservatory of Music, the program at BW has been recognized by many in the theatrical community as one of the best college education programs for musical theatre in the country.
 The annual senior showcase in New York City has ended with every senior receiving representation from various talent agencies for the past ten years.
-Victoria Bussert is the director of musical theatre, Scott Plate is the department chair, Greg Daniels is the head of the dance department, and Beth Burrier and Matthew Webb are the music directors.
+Jennifer Hemphill is the program's current director, Greg Daniels is the chair of the dance department, and JR Fralick is the chair of the vocal studies department.